OrcunSamiTandogan/Scanpy-Based-Single-Cell-RNA-Seq.-Analysis/README.md

 # RNA-Seq-Anaylsis-Example-Scanpy-Based
 This is from my internship project.
-I used scanpy and developed configuration functinos which make anaylsis more quick.
+I used scanpy and developed configuration functions which saves time around 15%.
 To avoid bugs, I recommend you to read manual.

 ## `Manual`